craigtp/BookDigests/BookDigests/TheNatureOfSoftwareDevelopment.md

-# Book Digest: Software Estimation
+# Book Digest: The Nature of Software Development

 Title     : The Nature of Software Development: Keep It Simple, Make It Valuable, Build It Piece by Piece
 Author(s) : Ron Jeffries